MicrosoftDocs/learn/learn-pr/azure/logic-apps-route-and-process-data/includes/4-detect-external-event-using-trigger.md

 ## Trigger parameters and return values

-Think about how Twitter works.
-At any given moment, there could be millions of new tweets.
-Our goal is to retrieve only the tweets that are about our product.
-How do we tell our Logic App to only look for tweets that contain our product name?
-Once it finds matching tweets, how do we access the tweets it detected?
-The answers to these questions are trigger parameters and trigger return values.
+You can think of trigger operations as function calls that have parameters and return values.

-Trigger *parameters* are values that we give to the trigger for it to use during execution.
-Some parameters are required, and some are optional.
-For example, the Twitter "When a new tweet is posted" trigger has a required parameter called **Search text**.
-The SQL Server "When an item is created" trigger has one required parameter called **Table name** and several optional parameters like **Order By** and **Select Query**.
+Trigger *parameters* let us configure the operation.
+For example, the Twitter "When a new tweet is posted" trigger has a parameter called **Search text** that it uses to select matching tweets for us.
+Some operations have a mix of required and optional parameters.
+For example, the SQL Server "When an item is created" trigger has one required parameter named **Table name** and several optional parameters like **Order By** and **Select Query**.

-Trigger *return values* are data values that your Logic App receives after the trigger has executed.
-Trigger return values can either be single values or collections.
-For example, the Bitbucket "When a pull request is merged" trigger returns a single object that tells you the identity of the **PR**, the **Repository**, and the **Actor** who approved the merge.
-The Twitter "When a new tweet is posted" trigger returns an array of **TweetModel** objects, each containing values like **Tweet text**, **User name**, **Location**, and **Followers count**.
+Trigger *return values* are the results of the operation.
+For example, the Bitbucket connector has a "When a pull request is merged" trigger that returns things like the identity of the **Repository** and the **Actor** who approved the merge.
+Most triggers actually return a collection instead of a single value.
+For example, the Twitter "When a new tweet is posted" trigger returns an array of **TweetModel** objects, each containing values like **Tweet text**, **User name**, and **Followers count**.
 The following illustration shows a collection being returned from a trigger.

 ![An illustration showing the Twitter trigger interacting with Twitter.
 The trigger sends the search text to Twitter and Twitter returns an array of objects.
 Each object in the array contains information about one of the matching tweets.](../media-drafts/4-trigger-returning-a-collection.png)